+This function is only used in the case of parallel execution.
 The user has the option to send the LP solution to either the cut pool or the cut generator in some user-defined form if desired.
 There are two default options-sending the indices and values for all nonzero variables (SEND_NONZEROS) and sending the indices and values for all fractional variables (SEND_FRACTIONS).

-void user IN Pointer to the user-defined LP data structure. int varnum IN The number of variables currently in the LP relaxation.
-(The length of the $vars$ and x arrays.) var desc vars IN The variables currently in the LP relaxation. double x Values of the above variables. int where IN Where the solution is to be sent-LP_SOL_TO_CG or LP_SOL_TO_CP.
+IN The number of variables currently in the LP relaxation.

+(The length of the vars and x arrays.)

+var_desc vars IN The variables currently in the LP relaxation.

+double x IN Values of the above variables.

+double x IN Values of the above variables.

+int where IN Where the solution is to be sent-LP_SOL_TO_CG or LP_SOL_TO_CP.

-ERROR Error.
+USER_ERROR Error.
 No message will be sent.
-USER_NO_PP User packed and sent the message.
-DEFAULT Regulated by the pack_lp_solution_default parameter, initially set to SEND_NOZEROS.
+USER_SUCCESS User packed and sent the message.

+USER_DEFAULT Regulated by the pack_lp_solution_default parameter, initially set to SEND_NOZEROS.

 SEND_NONZEROS Send user indices and values of variables at nonzero level.

 SEND_FRACTIONS Send user indices and values of variables at fractional level.